PetePrattis/sparse-matrices-addition-and-sub-matrices/README.md

 **This is a simple C++ project from my early days as a Computer Science student**

-_This programm was created for the second semester class Sata Structures and is one of two such simple C++ programms neccessary to pass the class_
+_This programm was created for the second semester class Data Structures and is one of two such simple C++ programms neccessary to pass the class_